augmentcode/auggie/examples/python-sdk/README.md

 This directory contains examples demonstrating how to use the Augment Python SDK.

+The SDK has two main components:

+1. **Auggie SDK** - An agent-based interface for AI-powered workflows with typed responses, sessions, and function calling
+2. **Context SDK** - Semantic search and AI-powered code analysis via `FileSystemContext` and `DirectContext`

 ## Quick Links

 - **[User Examples](user_examples/)** - Numbered tutorial examples (01-09) with a comprehensive [user guide](user_examples/user_guide.md)
+- **[Context Examples](context/)** - Semantic search and AI-powered code analysis examples
 - **[Documentation](docs/)** - Detailed guides on specific features
 - **Basic Examples** - See below for standalone example scripts